Vozikis/MechanisticNN/README.md

 # Physical Phenomena Simulation and Analysis

-This repository provides the implementation of Mechanistic Neural Network for simulating and analyzing various physical phenomena, including free fall, pendulum motion, and double pendulum dynamics. https://arxiv.org/pdf/2402.13077v1
+This repository provides the implementation of Mechanistic Neural Network for simulating and analyzing various physical phenomena, including free fall, pendulum motion, and double pendulum dynamics.
+Paper can be found here: https://arxiv.org/pdf/2402.13077v1

 ## How to Run the Scripts